barrymoo/drew/README.md

 ## Writing a file parser

-Let's say your favorite file extension is XYZ (note we already support this file type and you should use `client/parsers/xyz.js` as an example)
+Let's say your favorite file extension is XYZ (note we already support this file type and you should use `client/parsers/xyz.js` as a guiding example)

 1. In `client/parsers` add your parser file `xyz.js`
 2. Write your parser: